Westford Knight: Early references

-Contemporary interpretations
+Modern interpretations

-Archaeologist Ken Feder has compared weathering on the stone with weathering on New England gravestones whose inscriptions have become indecipherable in the last twenty years, while "the Westford petroglyph, rather miraculously, appears to have improved through time, getting fresher every year with new elements appearing that previously had gone unnoticed.
+Archaeologist Kenneth Feder in 2019 compared weathering on the stone with weathering on New England gravestones whose inscriptions had become indecipherable since the year 2000, while "the Westford petroglyph, rather miraculously, appears to have improved through time, getting fresher every year with new elements appearing that previously had gone unnoticed.
 In truth, this simply isn’t possible.
 The new imagery on the Westford Knight stone either has been recently added or is entirely imaginary, and probably a bit of both."
-He argues that the Indian petroglyph described in the 19th century probably existed as did the parallel glacial striations, and that later a metal row or awl was used to punch the partial shape of a sword into the rock, and that "The knight in all his regalia resides only in the imagination of Frank Glynn.
+Feder argues that the Indian petroglyph described in the 19th century probably existed, as did the parallel glacial striations, and that later a metal rod or awl was used to punch the partial shape of a sword into the rock, but that "the knight in all his regalia resides only in the imagination of Frank Glynn.
 Other images—for example, a boat, which I could not discern on my visits—may have been added later."
+The site is also mentioned in Feder's Encyclopedia of Dubious Archaeology (2010).

-The current interpretation by those who advocate that the feature on the rock is a human figure is that it commemorates a fallen member of the party of Henry Sinclair, a Scottish Earl from Orkney, whom some believe to have made a voyage to the New World in 1398, traveling to Nova Scotia and New England.
-According to Raymond Ramsey in 1972, the shield carried by the knight in the image was found to support this belief, when "English heraldic experts consulted by Lethbridge definitely identified arms on the shield as belonging to the Sinclairs of Scotland".
+One current interpretation by those who advocate that the feature on the rock is a human figure is that it commemorates a fallen member of the party of Henry I Sinclair, Earl of Orkney, who some believe made a voyage to the New World in 1398, traveling to Nova Scotia and New England.
+According to Raymond Ramsey in 1972, the shield carried by the knight in Glynn's image was found to support this belief, when "English heraldic experts consulted by Lethbridge definitely identified arms on the shield as belonging to the Sinclairs of Scotland."
 It has been suggested that the knight is Sir James Gunn, a member of Clan Gunn and a Knight Templar who reportedly traveled with Sinclair.
-The monument next to the "knight" commemorates this interpretation, stating as fact that Sinclair and his party traveled to present-day Massachusetts.
+As of 2025, a stone monument next to the "knight" commemorates this interpretation, stating as fact that Sinclair and his party traveled to present-day Massachusetts.
 There is no evidence for this claim.
-The claim was mentioned in an Encyclopedia of Dubious Archaeology in 2010.